hackolade/docs/Studio/Windows.md

 &nbsp;

-Given the way license seats are counted, it is important that identifiers remain stable.&nbsp; In particular with Citrix, you may want to have IT/Security take a look at this parameter:
+Given the way license seats are counted, it is important that identifiers remain stable.&nbsp; If your IT department configured VM infrastructure differently, it may be required for your IT department to adjust parameters in order to achieve stability.

+&nbsp;

+Citrix

+\====

 \
 ENABLE\_DYNAMIC\_CLIENT\_NAME should be left to YES\